puupee/puupee-api-go/docs/SendPasswordResetCodeDto.md

 HasReturnUrlHash returns a boolean if a field has been set.

+### SetReturnUrlHashNil

+`func (o *SendPasswordResetCodeDto) SetReturnUrlHashNil(b bool)`

+ SetReturnUrlHashNil sets the value for ReturnUrlHash to be an explicit nil

+### UnsetReturnUrlHash
+`func (o *SendPasswordResetCodeDto) UnsetReturnUrlHash()`

+UnsetReturnUrlHash ensures that no value is present for ReturnUrlHash, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)